ubc/fantastic-dollop/api/README.md

 ##### Install Dependencies

-For initial install:
+For a production install, run:

     pip install -r requirements/base.txt

-For subsequent installs, you can use:
+For a development install, you should instead use:

+    pip install -r requirements/development.txt

+With the development install, you can use `pip-sync` after the initial install:

-    pip-sync
+    pip-sync requirements/development.txt

-Note that `pip-sync` will attempt to match `requirements/base.txt` exactly, including removing packages that do no appear in `requirements/base.txt`.
+The difference between `pip install` and `pip-sync` is that `pip-sync` will uninstall packages in order to match `requirements/development.txt` exactly.

 ##### Database configuration